Can Osteopathy help me?

 Noreen Ayyaz BSc(Hons) MOst DO

-Noreen has nearly 10 years experience treating a wide variety of patients of all ages
+Noreen has over 10 years experience treating a wide variety of patients of all ages

 Noreen has always had a keen interest in the human body and helping people.
 She initially completed a 3 year degree in Anatomy and Human Biology before realising that Osteopathy gave her the opportunity to combine her passion for helping people with her interest in the human body and how it functions.
 Noreen completed her 4 year Masters degree in Osteopathy at the British College of Osteopathic Medicine.